 How to Make a Local Printer Available in a Remote Desktop Session

 To make a local printer available in a Remote Desktop session:

 - Log off of any active connections to the Remote Desktop Services server.
-Next, click Start, point to All Programs, point to Accessories, (if you have Windows XP next point to Communications), and then click Remote Desktop Connection.
+Next, click Start, point to All Programs, point to Accessories and then click Remote Desktop Connection.

 - Click Options in the Remote Desktop Connection dialog box.